Atatuber/bitcoin_application/README.md

 ## **Bitcoin (TESTNET) Tracking Application**

-Easily manage, track and send bitcoin using your Bitcoin wallets!
+Easily manage, track, send and receive bitcoin using your Bitcoin wallets!

 ---